Paul Goriss: Professional career

 On 4 March 2019, Goriss's contract with the Capitals was extended for another two years.
 His retention was considered crucial to the Capitals re-signing players like Tolo, Griffin and Keely Froling.
 His popularity with the players is partly explained by his philosophy of putting the goals of the athletes first.
 "Whether you get recognised or not", he told an interview, "just do the right thing by the players, work on being a better coach and the players achieving their goals, not 'what next on my bucket list?'"
 He guided the Capitals to back-to-back titles in the 2019–20 WNBL season and was named WNBL Coach of the Year.

 Goriss continued as coach in the 2020 WNBL Hub season in Queensland and again in 2021–22.
 He left the Capitals after six seasons.

 Goriss joined the Atlanta Dream as an assistant coach for the 2022 WNBA season.
 He returned to Dream for the 2023 WNBA season.

 Goriss returned to the Capitals as an assistant under head coach Kristen Veal for the 2023–24 WNBL season.
 He then returned to the Dream for a third season as an assistant in 2024.

 On 14 June 2024, Goriss was appointed head coach of the Capitals for the 2024–25 WNBL season after Veal stepped down for medical reasons.
+In May 2025, he re-signed with the Capitals for the 2025–26 WNBL season.

+In February 2026, Goriss signed a two-year contract extension with the Capitals.